Chase Sapphire Preferred Card: $750 Bonus Offer

 As an example of using the bonus points, imagine you are planning to use the 60,000-point bonus on an upcoming trip.
 Once you’ve spent at least $4,000 in the first three months of owning the card, you will need to wait an additional six to eight weeks for the bonus points to post to your account, so don’t plan on redeeming the bonus points immediately.

 Let’s say you have a frequent flyer account with United Airlines.
 You may transfer the bonus 60,000 points to your United account, adding the equivalent of 60,000 miles.
 However, if you book your flight through the Chase Travel portal, you may redeem them at a 1:25 rate, rather than 1:1, making your United miles worth 75,000 miles on the Chase platform.
-With 75,000 worth of United frequent flyer miles you can typically book one round-trip ticket to a domestic vacation spot from the US on United.
-For example, a round-trip, non-stop flight from the Washington, DC area to Miami requires 30,000 points and a payment of $11.20 in fees.
-With 45,000 points remaining, you can easily book a hotel on the beach.

-If anything goes wrong on your trip, you will interact with customer service agents from Chase Travel, rather than United.
+If anything goes wrong on your trip, you will interact with customer service agents from Chase Travel rather than United.
 That’s why understanding how credit card travel portals work is important.
 Chase tends to get average to high marks for its travel portal customer service.
 And according to The Points Guy, the airline prices on Chase’s portal are similar to those booked directly with the airline.

 Could you find cheaper hotels and flights than those offered on the Chase Travel portal?
 Quite possibly.
 You’d also find more variation in hotels, and be more likely to get off the beaten tourist track if you find a small hotel or B&B that’s not affiliated with a credit card brand.
-But still, you just got yourself a beach vacation for the card’s annual fee of $95, and that’s a good deal any way you look at it.
+But still, you just got yourself a vacation for the card’s annual fee of $95, and that’s a good deal any way you look at it.

 Overview of fees and terms

-• Interest rate: 21.49% to 28.49% variable APR for purchases and balance transfers, and 29.99% variable APR on cash advances.
+- Interest rate: 20.99% to 27.99% variable APR for purchases and balance transfers, and 29.74% variable APR on cash advances.

-• Annual fee: $95
+- Annual fee: $95

-• Foreign transaction fee: None, so this is an excellent card for international travel.
+- Foreign transaction fee: None, so this is an excellent card for international travel.

 Chase Travel transfer partners